 We have been monitoring nitrite content of Lactose regularly since many years.
 As nitrate content is also important for baby food, we have implemented a method, specifically designed for milk products, and that is sensitive enough to determine low nitrite content as required for infant milk products (ISO 14673-3:2007-05).
-For our pharma grade Lactose it has been found that nitrite is typically not detectable in the Lactose powder (below detection limit of 0.2 ppm), or at least below the quantification limit of 0.5 ppm (table 2).
+For our pharma grade Lactose it has been found that nitrite is typically not detectable in the Lactose powder (below detection limit of 0.2 ppm).
 Notably all values are lower than the mean reported for Lactose by Boetzel et al. (2022).
 Further information and discussion regarding the analytical method to determine nitrite in excipients is given in chapter 4.